ChristopherSchang/website/content/authors/cschang/_index.md

 ---

+This fall, I will join the chair of Macroeconomics at the Karlsruhe Institute of Technology as a postdoctoral researcher, working with <a href="https://johannesbrumm.com/" target="_blank" rel="noopener noreferrer">Prof. Johannes Brumm</a>.

-I am an Economics Ph.D.
-Researcher at the European University Institute.
-My thesis advisors are <a href="https://sites.google.com/site/coopereconomics/" target="_blank" rel="noopener noreferrer">Prof. Russell Cooper</a> and <a href="https://alexandermonge.com" target="_blank" rel="noopener noreferrer">Prof. Alexander Monge-Naranjo</a>.
+I hold a PhD in Economics from the European University Institute.
+My thesis advisors were <a href="https://sites.google.com/site/coopereconomics/" target="_blank" rel="noopener noreferrer">Prof. Russell Cooper</a> and <a href="https://alexandermonge.com" target="_blank" rel="noopener noreferrer">Prof. Alexander Monge-Naranjo</a>.
 Previously, I was a Research Analyst at DG-International at the European Central Bank.

 My Research focuses on Quantitative Macroeconomics with Heterogenous Agents, Housing and Monetary Economics.